jerzydziewierz/cfabric/README.md

 CFabric provides a flexible and efficient way to implement a publish-subscribe pattern in C++.
 It allows different parts of your application to communicate without being tightly coupled.

+Key features of CFabric include:
+- Simple and lightweight
+- you define the data in the messages.
+CFabric does not impose any restrictions on the message types.
+You can also have an empty struct as a message type.
+- the handler for the message is resolved at compile time from the message type
+- the handler is a member function of a class that is subscribed to the message type

 ## Installation

 CFabric is primarily a header-only library.
 To use it in your project: